Catholic Priest W Thomas Faucher Sentenced For Child Porn, Admitted Urinating In Sacramental Wine

 Judge Jason Scott didn’t buy Faucher’s reasoning, saying that he believed the priest would likely re-offend, and he was ordered to serve 25 years in prison without the possibility of parole and must register as a sex offender when he is released.

-The case has been an extraordinarily disturbing one, and several people – some in tears – left the Ada County Courtroom during sentencing.
+The case has been an extraordinarily disturbing one, and several people – some in tears – left the Ada County courtroom during sentencing.
 Attorney General Lawrence Wasden said in a statement that prosecutors are relieved to bring the case to a close.

 The sentencing “brings to a close one of the most difficult cases the Idaho Internet Crimes Against Children (ICAC) Unit has ever investigated.
 The nature of the evidence uncovered was extremely disturbing,” he said.